Are you looking for a family friendly villa in Mallorca?

 One thing that isn’t included, but which I would always, ALWAYS take on this sort of holiday with younger children is a pool alarm – a small device that floats in the pool and emits a loud alarm if something (or someone) drops into the water – it always gave me a bit of piece of mind when Flea was younger, although of course there’s no substitute for proper supervision.
 I’m always aware of just how easy it is for accidents to happen in this sort of property.

-I love the laid-back possibilities of a villa holiday.
+I love the laid-back possibilities of staying in a family friendly villa in Mallorca.
 But sometimes you can miss being taken care of, can’t you?

 The folks at Balearic Villas are hoping to fix that with a range of services to families who hire villas in Mallorca this summer.
 Need a car?
 No problem.
 Want to serve lunch or have a cold glass of champagne when you arrive?
 They can do that, too.
 Send the company your shopping list, and they’ll ensure the kitchen is fully stocked when you arrive.
 Speaking as someone who has wanted to throw a full-on toddler tantrum at the thought of finding my way to a supermarket after a long flight and airport transfer, I particularly love this idea.